devangkale10/Geospatial-Data-Augmentation-and-Incident-Ranking-Pipeline/README.md

-# Assignment 2 for the Course CIS6930 - Data Engineering
+# Geospatial Data Augmentation and Incident Ranking Pipeline
 # Author
 - Name: Devang Kale
 - Email: devangkale@ufl.edu
-- UFID: 3340-9661

 # Description
 As a subsequent part of our data processing pipeline for the Norman PD Incident Report Dataset, we will now perform Data Augmentation on the dataset.